 Comply with the FOI Act and sees it as an opportunity to enhance public trust and confidence in the practice.

 Ensure that there is always one person with overall responsibility for FOI.
-Currently this person is enter name of responsible person in practice
+Currently this person is Dr Cole

 Maintain a comprehensive 'Publication Scheme' – see Appendix A - that provides information which is readily accessible without the need for a formal FOI Act request.